 It’s a natural instinct to compare yourself to other people, from when you were very young to now.
 Does that kid have better toys?
-Did Aaron get a higher score on that test?
+Did she get a higher score on that test?
 Why didn’t I get accepted to that college too?
-I just got a new job, but my friend still has a better one.
+I just got a new job, but my friend has a better one.

 This natural instinct, however, steals joy in an instant.
 Poof.
 Gone.